 This website collects the Fastest Known Times (FKTs) for the numerous routes available within the Tararua Ranges.
 Note times listed in routes are for running/fastpacking not tramping.

-With 15 people now completing the Putara – Kaitoke route via the Main Range in under 24 hours we thought it time to formally recognise such endeavour with the formal launch of the SK Main Range sub 24 hour Club.
+There is now a S-K Main Range sub 24 hour club!
+With 15 people now completing the Putara – Kaitoke route via the Main Range in under 24 hours we thought it time to formally recognise such endeavor with the formal launch of the SK Main Range sub 24 hour Club.
 The objectives of this club are as follows:

 - Build on tramping club history